wiggitywhitney/mcp-commit-story/README.md

 - **Automatic context collection:** The MCP server works with AI agents to pull in commit messages, code changes, terminal commands, and AI chat history, building a rich, evidence-based journal entry.
 - **No hallucinated summaries:** Everything in your journal is grounded in real actions and conversations.
-- **Mood and emotion:** If you express frustration, relief, or excitement in your AI chat interactions, the journal captures it—so you can look back and see not just what you did, but how you felt.
+- **Mood and emotion:** The journal reflects your mood and tone based on how you talk to the AI agent or what you write in commit messages—so if you vent, celebrate, or reflect, those feelings are captured authentically.
 - **Summaries and threads:** Daily, weekly, monthly, and yearly summaries help you spot patterns, track progress, and find the stories worth sharing.

 ---